 The proposed bill also envisages a regulatory mechanism whereby the IVF/ART clinics will have a registration authority with state and central boards over it.
 Scrutiny and licensing of these facilities will be undertaken to ensure quality standards.
 Patel welcomes this aspect of the regulations.

-This is a very specialized treatment and involves a lot of emotional trauma hence there is need to ensure that the clinic is properly equipped to provide the best treatment to the patient.
+This is a very specialized treatment and involves a lot of emotional trauma hence there is a need to ensure that the clinic is properly equipped to provide the best treatment to the patient.

 But some women activists say the bill has overlooked serious issues – for instance, the bill does not state the minimum remuneration that a surrogate mother should receive.

 “Will the Indian surrogate mother be treated at par with those in other countries,” asks Lingam.
-There is need for further consultation, she adds.
+There is a need for further consultation, she adds.